-TWO-WIRE OUTDOOR, FOUR-WIRE INDOOR WIRING
+FOUR-WIRE INDOOR AND OUTDOOR WIRING

-Typical Daikin communicating wiring will consist of two wires between the indoor and outdoor units, four wires between the indoor unit and the thermostat.
+When using the CTK01/2 ComfortNetTM wiring will consist of four wires between the indoor unit and outdoor unit and between the indoor unit and thermostat.
 The required wires are: (a) data lines, 1 and 2; (b) thermostat "R" (24 VAC hot) and "C" (24 VAC common).
+If the outdoor unit is a communicating heat pump, install an outdoor unit transformer and use only data 1 and data 2 wires between indoor and outdoor units.